Using explicit SSH authentication methods#

-For many SSH is a magic sauce to get access to a server and to transfer files between servers.
+For many Secure Shell (SSH) is a magic sauce to get access to a server and transfer files between servers.
 But when things go wrong this magic sauce becomes a problem.
-Let start with one example when things go wrong and how to debug it.
-First, we start to add to option -v to our command to connect to another server to get some basic debug information about the SSH handshake and getting to the point the user has to authenticate.
+Let’s start with one example of when things go wrong and how to debug them.
+First, we start add to option -v to our command to connect to another server to get some basic debug information about the SSH handshake and get to the point the user has to authenticate.

 $ ssh -v -o PreferredAuthentications=keyboard-interactive -o PubkeyAuthentication=no [email protected] ... debug1: Authentications that can continue: publickey,gssapi-keyex,gssapi-with-mic,password debug1: No more authentication methods to try.
 Permission denied (publickey,gssapi-keyex,gssapi-with-mic,password).

 We now get permission denied as our client doesn’t have a matching set of authentication methods.
-Over a decade ago some commercial SSH-servers would require keyboard-interactive as authentication method as the client must then ask the user to type in the password instead of getting it from a password file as was allowed with the password authentication method.
-Allot of SSH-clients start to ignore this convention, but some enterprise environments still depend on this convention.
+Over a decade ago some commercial SSH servers would require keyboard-interactive as an authentication method as the client must then ask the user to type in the password instead of getting it from a password file as was allowed with the password authentication method.
+A lot of SSH clients start to ignore this convention, but some enterprise environments still depend on this convention.
 If we add a password to the list of preferred authentication methods we see the password prompt is offered again.